Dual coding: A teacher's guide

 Dual coded lesson plans

-How should we embed Dual Coding?
+How could you embed Dual Coding?

 When students are looking over their class materials, they must find pictures that complement the information and correlate the pictures to the words.
 Students need to check, how these words explain what is present in the pictures?
 How do the representative images depict what is given in the text?